nullbitsco/docs/scramble/user_guide_en.md

 ## Customizing your SCRAMBLE
 To customize your SCRAMBLE keys, download VIA from https://caniusevia.com/

-With your SCRAMBLE plugged into your computer, VIA.
+With your SCRAMBLE plugged into your computer, open VIA.
 The SCRAMBLE will be recognized.
 You can now program your SCRAMBLE.

 ## Default Switch Layout (USB on left)
 | | | |